-BSc (Hons) Zoology (Aberystwyth University), PGCE Secondary Science (University of Wales Trinity Saint David), Teach First Ambassador, First Aid at Work
+BSc (Hons) Zoology (Aberystwyth Univeristy), PGCE Secondary Science with QTS (Univeristy of Wales Trinity St David), First Aid at Work.

 For as long as I can remember I have been intrigued and fascinated by the natural world.
 Biology and Geography were my favourite subjects at school and this love was exacerbated by fieldtrips and holidays to fantastical places.